 The crew did a great job and addressed me by name, presenting themselves individually before take-off.
-WiFi was available for purchase once on board the aircraft.
-3MB is 2 USD and 10 MB is 5 USD and you had to pay by credit card.
+WiFi was available for purchase once onboard the aircraft.
+3MB is $2 USD and 10 MB is $5 USD and you had to pay by credit card.
 WiFi was really incredibly expensive and I would not recommend it.
 I was online for 20 minutes just checking my email and I had already used my purchased data consumption unit.

 The 3 major Middle Eastern carriers (Etihad airways, Emirates, Qatar Airways) are known for their excellent Business Class.
 However, there are some differences that distinguish one from another.
 The noteworthy differences include the complimentary chauffeur-driven airport transfers offered by Etihad and Emirates offer but not by Qatar Airways.
-Qatar Airways offers pyjamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.
-Qatar Airways and Emirates offer duvets on medium-haul flights (to increase sleeping comfort), while Etihad only offers them on longhaul flights.
+Qatar Airways offers pajamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.
+Qatar Airways and Emirates offer duvets on medium-haul flights (to increase sleeping comfort), while Etihad only offers them on long haul flights.

 Review by my friends at Luxury Travel Expert